 While Rotary Districts run their programs in accordance with Rotary International’s policy, each will have its own specific rules that may vary slightly, which students are required to follow.

-Students are required to adhere to the laws of the host country at all times, and the rules of the program, as defined by the hosting and sponsoring Rotary Districts.
+Students are required to adhere to the host country’s laws and the program’s rules at all times, as defined by the hosting and sponsoring Rotary Districts.

-These are based on common sense and relate to personal behaviour, safety and the expectations of being an ambassador for their country, their family, themselves and Rotary.
+These are based on common sense and relate to personal behaviour, safety and the expectation that the student will uphold high standards as a youth ambassador for their country, Rotary District, club and family.

-Students must return to Australia after completing their exchange by the most direct route as arranged by the Rotary District’s program.
+Students must return to Australia after completing their exchange by the most direct route as arranged by our program.

 Program Rules

-- No drinking of alcoholic beverages (unless the host Rotary District state it’s permissible in some circumstances and you are over the country’s legal drinking age).
+• No drinking of alcoholic beverages (unless the host Rotary District states it’s permissible in some circumstances and you are over the country’s legal drinking age).

-- No body piercing or obtaining tattoos while on the exchange.
+• Body piercing or obtaining tattoos is prohibited while on the exchange.

 Attendance at school

-All students are required to attend a secondary level school for the duration of the exchange.
+All students must attend a secondary-level school for the duration of the exchange.
 This is a requirement of a student visa.

 In line with its objective to provide the best student exchange program, Rotary International has developed a worldwide certification process for all participating clubs and the necessary infrastructure of the program.